Pyrgo Park: King Henry VIII and Pirgo

-In 1537 the King's Steward, Sir Brian Tuke, constructed a park with 200 acre of open land and 100 acre of woods at Pirgo, north-east of Havering village and the King made it his personal property.
+In 1537 the King's Steward, Sir Brian Tuke, constructed a park with 200 acre of open land and 100 acre of woods at Pirgo, north-east of Havering village and Henry made it his personal property.
 The Steward was allowed to continue living at Pirgo until about 1541 after which Henry VIII had the mansion repaired and completed the enclosure of Pirgo.
-The King summoned his estranged daughters, Mary and Elizabeth, to his new country house at Pirgo in 1542, and being pleased with them he made the decision to restore them to the succession to the Throne.
+Henry summoned his estranged daughters, Mary and Elizabeth, to his new country house at Pirgo in 1542, and being pleased with them he made the decision to restore them to the succession to the Throne.